 Student Learning Outcomes Assessment: A writing assignment graded by a rubric will be used to determine the extent of improvement that the students have gained during the semester.

 Textbook:

 Langan, John.
 College Writing Skills with Readings.
-10th ed., McGraw-Hill:
+11th ed., McGraw-Hill.
+Note: This textbook is required for dual-credit ENGL 1301 courses: